 Moving can be a chaotic, expensive, and if you’re not careful, a painful experience.
-Hiring professional movers is always advised, as they are trained and accustomed to performing these sometimes complicated and dangerous moving tasks on the daily basis.
+Hire professional movers.
+Trained and accustomed to performing these sometimes complicated and dangerous moving tasks on the daily basis.

-Do some light stretching exercises before you begin hauling your furniture and boxes out to the moving truck.
+Do some light stretching exercises before you haul your furniture and boxes out to the moving truck.
 This will relax your muscles and get them ready for the heavy lifting.

 Know your limit

 Never take on more than you can handle, if something feels too heavy to lift safely, then it probably is.
 It is always best to ask for help than risk an injury that will jeopardize the entire moving process.
 All it takes is one slip or trip, and you could break a bone.